macstadium/orka-tekton/README.md

 **Manual setup**

-If you want to set up the service account manually, you can use this configuration:
+If you want to set up the service account manually, you can use this sample configuration:

 ```yaml
 ---